Please ensure Javascript is enabled for purposes of website accessibility

 The most critical requirement for running Optim Performance Manager is access control.
 The user ID you assign for data collection should have high-level privileges.

-- SYSADM Authority is compulsory: The user ID used to start the Db2 agent must possess SYSADM authority for the Db2 instance you are monitoring.
-The agent requires this high-level access to successfully switch on all the necessary monitor switches and gather comprehensive data.
+1. SYSADM Authority is compulsory: The user ID used to start the Db2 agent must possess SYSADM authority for the Db2 instance you are monitoring.
+The agent requires this high-level access to successfully enable all necessary monitor switches and gather comprehensive data.

-- Product Setup Privileges: For the initial installation and setup tasks, the user responsible needs SYSADM (to submit GRANT jobs) and SYSCNTRL (to submit BIND jobs).
+2. Product Setup Privileges: For initial installation and setup tasks, the responsible user needs SYSADM (to submit GRANT jobs) and SYSCNTRL (to submit BIND jobs).
 They also need rights to define and change functions within the OPM schema (e.g., GRANT CREATEIN, DROPIN, ALTERIN ON SCHEMA OPM).

-The ability of the Performance Optimization Manager to collect deep metrics relies entirely on these permissions.
-You can configure monitoring policies to keep switches on permanently to avoid continuous SYSADM requirements, but the initial agent start must use a highly privileged user.
+The Performance Optimization Manager’s ability to collect deep metrics relies entirely on these permissions.
+You can configure monitoring policies to keep switches on permanently, avoiding continuous SYSADM requirements, but the initial agent start must use a highly privileged user.

 Key Db2 Configuration Parameters

-A minor configuration change in the monitored DB2 instance is required to guarantee proper and high-quality data flow to Optim Performance Manager.
+A minor configuration change to the monitored DB2 instance is required to ensure proper, high-quality data flow to Optim Performance Manager.
 This is part of Optim Data Server Setup.

 The AUTO_RUNSTATS parameter is non-negotiable.
 If DB2 is using stale statistics, the query analysis provided by Optim Performance Manager will be flawed.
 Ensuring these parameters are correctly set guarantees the data quality needed for effective Optimizing Performance Management.